 Fitted Critical N Dilution Curve

-The posterior distribution of fitted values for CNDC parameters a and b are presented below (Figure 3) showing the median value and 90% credible interval (i.e., 0.05 and 0.95 quantile values).
-For parameter a, there was no significant difference for the effect of location at 90% credible interval threshold (Figure 3a).
+The posterior distribution of fitted values for CNDC parameters a and b are presented in Figure 2 showing the median value and 90% credible interval (i.e., 0.05 and 0.95 quantile values).
+For parameter a, there was no significant difference for the effect of location at 90% credible interval threshold (Figure 2a).
 Although Argentina has a numerically greater value of parameter a (4.95) than the other three locations (4.74 – 4.77), these differences are not significant.
-Additionally, the variation in parameter a for the variety within location effect is negligible and not statistically significant (Figure 3a).
+Additionally, the variation in parameter a for the variety within location effect is negligible and not statistically significant (Figure 2a).